cooljeanius/wesnoth_mods/campaigns/Flight_Freedom/README.txt

   taking a second pass at this I figure I might as well edit this one, too, for completeness.
-05a Blue River: Restricted clippers that Omandro can recruit to 1 on EASY 08 Landfall: OK this one was a pain.
+05a Blue River: Restricted clippers that Omandro can recruit to 1 on EASY 06a Southern Shore: See note for 04a Caravan above.
+08 Landfall: OK this one was a pain.
 The enemies ganged up on me and just wrecked me on my first try, so I tweaked their AIs to try to make them fight each other more.
 Also, tweaks to gold, income, and turns.